ai-forever/SEGM-model/README.md

 # Segmentation model

 This is a model for semantic segmentation based on [LinkNet](https://arxiv.org/abs/1707.03718) (Unet-like architecture).

+This is a part of [ReadingPipeline](https://github.com/ai-forever/ReadingPipeline) repo.

 ## Quick setup and start